austin-rt/austin-rt/README.md

 </p>

 <h1 align="center">Hey, I'm Austin!</h1>
-From the lens of a camera to the lines of code, I've always been driven by my passion for understanding what makes things tick.
-I bring a unique blend of technical and creative abilities to my approach, whether writing code or shooting and developing my own film photography.
-This curiosity and a desire to connect led me to bridge gaps in the film industry and now in the tech world.
+Through the lens of a camera and into the lines of code, I am driven by a passion for uncovering the magic that makes things tick.
+My approach blends technical prowess and artistic ingenuity, whether I'm writing code or shooting and developing my own film photography.
+This insatiable curiosity fuels my desire to bridge gaps and connect worlds, leading me from the film industry to the ever-evolving realm of technology.

-As a design-focused software engineer, I bring my technical skills, artistic eye, and creative problem-solving to the table in equal measure.
-My constant drive to evolve and passion for mentoring others make me a valuable asset to any team.
+As a design-focused software engineer, I bring a balance of technical skill, artistic vision, and creative problem-solving to every challenge.
+My relentless pursuit of growth and dedication to mentoring others make me a valuable asset to any team.

-After a successful tenure in the film industry, I am further cultivating my curiosity and creative spirit by crafting code and connecting communities.
+Having enjoyed success in the film industry, I am further cultivating my curiosity and creative spirit by crafting code and connecting communities.

 <h2 align="center">Let's Connect</h2>